weilogiclabs/OpenArchiver/README.md

     This command will build the necessary Docker images and start all the services (frontend, backend, database, etc.) in the background.

 4.  **Access the application:**
-    Once the services are running, you can access the Open Archive web interface by navigating to `http://localhost:3000` in your web browser.
+    Once the services are running, you can access the Open Archiver web interface by navigating to `http://localhost:3000` in your web browser.

 ## Contributing